batistagroup/calcflow/README.md

 [![codecov](https://codecov.io/gh/batistagroup/calcflow/graph/badge.svg?token=bO5X75J8li)](https://codecov.io/gh/batistagroup/calcflow)
 ![codequal](https://github.com/batistagroup/calcflow/actions/workflows/quality.yml/badge.svg)

-**CalcFlow: Quantum Chemistry Calculation I/O. Done Right.**

 CalcFlow provides a robust, Pythonic interface for preparing inputs and parsing outputs for quantum chemistry software like Q-Chem and ORCA.
 It has **zero external dependencies** and is built for clarity and reliability.
 Get your calculations set up and results processed without the usual boilerplate.

+> [!WARNING]
-WARNING: Package is in pre-release alpha stage.
+> Package is in pre-release alpha stage.
 May introduce backwards-incompatible changes.
 Contributions & suggestions & advice are welcome.

 ## Key Features